 On the way out the festival, I passed a house with a sign reading “GO HOME.
 NO ALIENSTOCK,” and ten minutes later I worried I was going the wrong way and might end up somewhere I shouldn’t be.
 But then I spotted lights and pressed on through clouds of dust.

-A pair of floodlights beamed in the distance, like a pair of glowing eyes.
+A pair of floodlights beamed in the distance, like glowing eyes.
 I parked and approached two police officers who had blocked the road with their cars.
 They told me I could keep going, and I walked the last hundred yards to Area 51's back gate, where I found a gaggle of stormers talking to the guards and taking photos.

 On the surface, this seemed like an olive branch: they let the weirdos have some fun.
 More likely this was a strategic move—to neutralize any efforts trespass by allowing people to take staged “storm” photos.
 If so, it was effective.
 But it was still a heady experience, taking a lonely drive deep into the darkness and coming upon the high holy site of conspiracy theorists and UFO researchers, like the end of a paranormal pilgrimage.